CtrlK

 Workflow Clarity

-The 4-step optimization process (Identify Core Message → Map to Algorithm Strategy → Optimize for Signals → Check Against Negatives) provides a reasonable sequence, but lacks validation checkpoints or feedback loops.
-There's no explicit 'verify the optimization worked' step or criteria for when an optimization is sufficient vs. needs another pass.
+The 4-step optimization process (Identify Core Message → Map to Algorithm → Optimize for Signals → Check Against Negatives) provides a clear sequence.
+However, there are no validation checkpoints or feedback loops — no way to verify if the optimization actually improved the tweet before posting.
+For a skill involving content editing/rewriting, there should be a review/comparison step.

 2 / 3